 Dear Emma V.,

-Honestly, I think the problem might be simpler than you think.
-Consider outlining your memoir.
+Honestly, I think the solution might be simpler than you think.
+In my experience, outlining a memoir solves a lot of problems.
 Working from a jumbled mess of notes can be daunting for many.

 Now, some writers feel that outlining takes all the joy out of the process.
 One friend once told me, “If I were to outline the entire book, what would be the point in writing it?
 I know exactly what will happen!”
-Although I understood what he meant, I couldn’t disagree more.
+Although I understand what he means, I couldn’t disagree more.

-Before I commit to days of writing, I want to know where I’m heading.
+Before I commit to months of writing, I want to know my direction.
+I want to know that the path I’ve selected will lead me to a worthwhile destination.
 I mean, if wrote thousands of words, which veered off a cliff, I’d have to toss it.
 That is frustrating to anyone.

-Bottom line, if you’re stuck and unable to write, please consider writing a good, strong, detailed outline.
+Bottom line, if you’re stuck and unable to write, please consider organizing your thoughts into a good, strong, detailed outline.

-If you’re writing a memoir (or fiction), tackle each individual incident.
+If you’re writing a memoir (or a novel), tackle each individual incident of the book.
 It’s important to work out:

 - Who is in the scene